pruizf/disco/README.md

 **These metadata make it now possible for researchers to create their own subcorpora, for example *female authors from Cuba that were born between certain years in the 19th Century*.**

-In the **TEI** version of the corpus, the metadata was encoded in the TEI structure.
-In the **plain-text** version, a standoff [table](https://github.com/pruizf/disco/blob/master/txt/author_metadata.tsv) was used for author-metadata.
-The table's fields are explained [here](https://github.com/pruizf/disco/blob/master/txt/metadata_fields.md).
-The file names encode authors' names and IDs, besides poems' titles and IDs (see [above](#plain-text)).
+In the **TEI** version of the corpus, the metadata was encoded in the TEI structure, as explain in following.
+For details on how metadata were made available in the **plain-text** version, see further [below](#metadata-in-the-plain-text-version).

 ### Authors' biographical metadata

-Biographical information about the author (whether it was found in the source or inferred) is now made explicit through a *person* element that bears a *role="author"* attribute.
+In TEI, biographical information about the author (whether it was found in the source or inferred) is now made explicit through a *person* element that bears a *role="author"* attribute.
 Inside this element, the following information can be found:
 * gender
 * name
 * year, century, place, country and continent of birth